 Prediction 1.
-Absent ex ante competition, the firm makes a specific FRAND disclosure if and only if (1) is satisfied, and a blanket FRAND disclosure otherwise.
-Specific disclosure increases with patent scope $1 - \delta$, patent value v_1 , and enforcement risk γ ; and declines with the probability of ex post competition ρ , and the impact of obfuscation $1 - \theta$.
+When there is no ex ante competition, the firm makes a specific FRAND disclosure if and only if (1) is satisfied, and a blanket FRAND disclosure otherwise.
+Specific disclosure increases with patent scope $1 - \delta$ , patent value $v_1$ , and enforcement risk $\gamma$ ; and declines with the probability of ex post competition $\rho$ , and the impact of obfuscation $1 - \theta$ .

-Case 2: Competition: If a substitute technology emerges ex ante the firm will always make a specific disclosure because any technical uncertainty has been resolved and it prefers to avoid enforcement risk.
-When its patent is technically essential, the firm will make a FRAND commitment.
-But if its patent is commercially essential, the firm may opt for a royalty-free licensing commitment to influence the SSO's decision.
-The royalty free commitment would be unnecessary if FRAND commitments were enforceable, but in the presence of hold-up, an SSO will prefer the (possibly inefficient) substitute when $v_1 - r(v_1, v_2, 0) + \varepsilon_1 < v_2 + \varepsilon_2$.
+Case 2: Competition: When a substitute is discovered ex ante the firm makes a specific disclosure, because there is no longer any benefit from obfuscation.
+If its patent is technically essential, the firm will make a FRAND commitment.
+But if the patent is commercially essential, the firm may opt for a royalty-free licensing commitment to influence the SSO's decision.